ramsayd/duncansdances/30_QandA.md

 <h5><strong>Where is the hall?</strong></h5>
 <h6>It is at 122 Ladbroke Road, Redhill, RH1 1LF  <a href="http://streetmap.co.uk/grid/528299_151205/" target="_blank" >Show Map</a></h6>
 <h5><strong>Is there parking?</strong></h5>
-<h6>There is ample parking, they have just changed the one way flow, you now enter to the left of the church and hall</h6>
+<h6>There is ample parking, you enter to the left of the church and hall and you come to the main parking.
+The footpath to the entrance to the hall and cafe is from here, betwen the disabled parking.
+There is also additional parking at the rear of the hall</h6>
 <h5><strong>How close do the buses stop?</strong></h5>
 <h6>It is less than half a mile from the Bus station but the 424 stops within 100 yards and several stop nearby on the A23 near Sutton and East Surrey Water Company.</h6>
 <h5><strong>Can you tell me a bit more about the hall?</strong></h5>